 Nigel is the most skittish dog I have ever had.
 He’s like a hummingbird he is so high strung.
 He’s terrified of thunder, of any loud noises, and being reached for.
 The one calming influence in his life is Edie.
 He’s madly in love with her.
 I’m not sure why he picked her to fall in love with.
 She’s bossy, mean and barely tolerates him.
 But, love is blind.
 Nigel is completely and utterly bonded to Edie.
 Edie, not so much.
 Nigel panics if he can’t find Edith.
 He guards her against the other dogs.
 He lets her eat his food and treats.
 If Edie dies, I’ll probably have to enlist the help of a taxidermist, because I don’t think Nigel could handle that kind of loss.

 Fig is our youngest dog.
-He’s about a year and a half.
+He’s about two.
 Being a Chihuahua means he is crazy.
 Being a Chihuahua with a brain injury means he is off-the-charts psycho.

 Kicked in the head as a baby he was hospitalized and then taken to the shelter where he was subsequently adopted.
 His lovely new parents who had promised to love and cherish him forever apparently spent most of their time chasing and threatening him in an attempt to housebreak him.
 When they weren’t doing that, they were trying to forcibly restrain him so they could clip his nails.
 I guess all of this quality time got old and they dumped him back at the shelter.